 For the purpose of financial aid, the United States consists of four different regions: South, Midwest, West, and New England.
 States within these regions have different types of agreements that allow students from one state to receive reduced out-of-state or in-state tuition in a neighboring state if their home states do not offer their desired degree programs.
 Some regions offer discounted tuition to out-of-state students regardless of their degree programs.

-The South Region includes Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
+The South Region includes Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
 There are two programs for students in this region.

 - Academic Common Market: Consider the following scenario: None of the schools in your state offer your prospective degree program, but you can’t afford to pay out-of-state tuition.
 What do you do?
 Easy, you search for programs through the Academic Common Market.
 If you are a Southern student admitted to an uncommon college program in another Southern state and the same program is not offered in your home state, you may be eligible to receive in-state tuition.
 To search for available programs for residents of your state, click here.